 7.4 Adaptation responses include ensuring future resilience of properties, businesses and infrastructure.
 New development should be planned for in ways that avoid increased vulnerability to impacts.
-When new development is planned in vulnerable areas, care should be taken to ensure risks can be managed through suitable adaptation measures50.
+When new development is planned in vulnerable areas, care should be taken to ensure risks can be managed through suitable adaptation measures46.

-48 NPPF Paragraph 165(c)
+44 NPPF Paragraph 160(c)

-49 NPPF Paragraph 110
+45 NPPF Paragraph 109

-50 NPPF Paragraph 164(a)
+46 NPPF Paragraph 159(a)

-- 7.5 The NPPF and Planning Practice Guidance set out in some detail how to plan for flood risk51, which applies to all development types including waste management.
-The key principle is to avoid development in areas of high probability of flooding where possible, and if development in these areas is demonstrated to be necessary, to ensure that it is flood resistant and resilient. - 7.6 Plans are required to take a sequential risk-based approach to location of development in flood risk areas which take into account climate change effects (on probability and severity of flooding).
+- 7.5 The NPPF and Planning Practice Guidance set out in some detail how to plan for flood risk47, which applies to all development types including waste management.
+The key principle is to avoid development in areas of high probability of flooding where possible, and if development in these areas is demonstrated to be necessary, to ensure that it is flood resistant and resilient.
+It also requires local plans to reduce the risk from coastal change by avoiding inappropriate development in vulnerable areas and not exacerbating impacts of physical changes at the coast48. - 7.6 Plans are required to take a sequential risk-based approach to location of development in flood risk areas which take into account climate change effects (on probability and severity of flooding).
 The 'sequential test' steers development to areas at lowest flood risk, informed by Strategic Flood Risk Assessments (SFRAs).
-If development has to be located in areas at higher flood risk (Flood Zones 2 and 3), the 'exception test' to demonstrate whether there are wider sustainable development benefits that outweigh the flood risk, or that the development will be safe for its lifetime without increasing risk elsewhere52. - 7.7 In terms of flood risk and its assessment, landfill and sites used for management of hazardous waste are classified as 'more vulnerable' types of development, and so generally are not compatible with or appropriate in Flood Zone 3a (high probability of flooding) unless it passes the Exception Test.
-Other waste treatment is considered as 'less vulnerable' which is generally compatible and appropriate in all areas apart from 3b (functional floodplain). - 7.8 Planning Practice Guidance (PPG)53 sets out examples of adaptation measures as: - Considering future climate change risks when allocating sites to ensure risks are understood over the development's lifetime - Promoting design responses to flood risk and coastal change for the lifetime of the development - Considering availability of water and water infrastructure. - 7.9 It advises that mitigation and adaptation measures may be integrated, for example, through designing buildings with natural ventilation, through district heating networks, and provision of green infrastructure.
-It also recommends adopting low or no-risk options that deliver multiple benefits, and building in flexibility to allow future adaptation. - 7.10 Further, informal, guidance is provided in the Town & Country Planning Association/RTPI guide on climate change54 which builds on NPPF and PPG.
+If development has to be located in areas at higher flood risk (Flood Zones 2 and 3), the 'exception test' to demonstrate whether there are wider sustainable development benefits that outweigh the flood risk, or that the development will be safe for its lifetime without increasing risk elsewhere49. - 7.7 In terms of flood risk and its assessment, landfill and sites used for management of hazardous waste are classified as 'more vulnerable' types of development, and so generally are not compatible with or appropriate in Flood Zone 3a (high probability of flooding) unless it passes the Exception Test.
+Other waste treatment is considered as 'less vulnerable' which is generally compatible and appropriate in all areas apart from 3b (functional floodplain). - 7.8 Planning Practice Guidance (PPG)50 sets out examples of adaptation measures as: - Considering future climate change risks when allocating sites to ensure risks are understood over the development's lifetime - Promoting design responses to flood risk and coastal change for the lifetime of the development - Considering availability of water and water infrastructure. - 7.9 It advises that mitigation and adaptation measures may be integrated, for example, through designing buildings with natural ventilation, through district heating networks, and provision of green infrastructure.
+It also recommends adopting low or no-risk options that deliver multiple benefits, and building in flexibility to allow future adaptation.